The DERIVATION question

 "FIND FROM THE PASSAGE..."

-They may ask you for more complicated structures now (for example, in one of the 2010 papers they asked for "..an Indirect Command").
-Be prepared for questions on the HIQUPPPSlisted in the notes for Question 2.
+They may ask you for more complicated structures now - it wouldn't surprise me to see a question asking for 'an infinitive in an Indirect Statement'!
+So be prepared for questions on the HIIQUPPS listed in the notes for Question 2.

-A 'Grammar Definitions' sheet is available in the Level 3 Grammar Pack (click here).
+A 'Grammar Definitions' sheet (to be updated Summer 2022)is available in the Level 3 Grammar Pack (click here).

 Referring to the chart of "CASES", there is now one more reason that a noun may be in the ACC or ABL: namely if it is part of a Time Expression (ACC - HOW LONG; ABL - WHEN/WITHIN WHICH).
 If you are asked the "WHAT CASE?" question about a word such as "ANNOS", "DIEBUS", "HORAS" or other similar "Time" nouns, a little bell should start to ring!